 Developing a neuron replacement therapy to improve breathing, motor function and survival in neurodegenerative disease.

 Dr. Crone was awarded $100,000 over 2 years from L.I.F.E. for his research project: Developing a neuron replacement therapy to improve breathing, motor function and survival in neurodegenerative disease.
-L.I.F.E. looks forward to the first year progress report to award the second year of funding.
 Respiratory failure is the leading cause of death in patients with the neurodegenerative disease Amyotrophic Lateral Sclerosis (ALS), yet there are currently no effective therapies to improve breathing outside of mechanical ventilation.
 Some human ALS patients use accessory respiratory muscles (ARMs) to help improve ventilation as the diaphragm becomes progressively weaker and those patients breathe better, sleep better, and have a better prognosis than patients with similar diaphragm dysfunction that do not recruit ARMs for breathing.
 It is not known why some patients recruit ARMs and others do not.
 Based on our work using the SOD1G 93 mouse model of ALS, we hypothesize that degeneration of spinal V2a neurons prevents accessory respiratory muscles from being recruited for breathing at late stages of disease and accelerates motor neuron degeneration.
 Thus, we propose that replacing degenerated V2a neurons with embryonic (or stem cell-derived) V2a neurons will restore ARM activity, slow or prevent motor neuron degeneration, and improve breathing and survival of ALS patients.
 The proposed studies will gauge the potential benefits and identify the greatest barriers to V2a replacement therapy using ALS model mice.
 We will assess the ability of embryonic V2a neurons implanted into the cervical spinal cords of symptomatic SOD1G 93 mice to integrate into circuits controlling respiratory muscles and restore function.
 This process requires multiple steps measured by our studies.
 Cell counts will be used to assess short-term and long-term survival of fluorescently labeled transplanted neurons.
 Pseudorabies virus tracing will be used to assess synaptic connectivity between transplanted neurons and motor neurons controlling ARMs.
 A custom physiological system to simultaneously measure ARM activity and ventilation in the same mouse throughout the course of disease progression will be used to assess whether transplanted neurons form functional connections that are able to restore ARM activity and/or improve ventilation.
 To facilitate our studies, we will implant V2a neurons from transgenic mice that express DREADD receptors to allow us to increase (or decrease) their excitability with a drug-like molecule.
 This tool will allow us to excite V2a neurons to determine whether transplanted neurons are able to drive ARM activity even in the absence of appropriate upstream connections.
 We will also assess ARM and diaphragm innervation and phrenic motor neuron survival to determine whether transplanted neurons improve motor neuron survival in ALS model mice.
 These studies will test the feasibility of using embryonic or stem cell-derived V2a neurons to maintain respiratory and motor function in ALS patients.